 - 3 billion people in developing countries live in rural areas; of these 2.5 billion are employed in agriculture. - 2.
 The Common Agricultural Policy (CAP) absorbs around 45% of the EU Budget; 20 years ago that percentage was 70%. - 3.
-Farming accounts for around 4.7% of the EU workforce. - 4.
-Resources allocated to agriculture, food security and rural development to ACP countries will increase from less than 10% (9th EDF) to about 13% (10th EDF). - As part of the WTO Doha negotiations, the EU has made a conditional offer to eliminate all export subsidies by 2013 and to reduce tradedistorting domestic support by 70%.
+Farming accounts for around 4.7% of the EU workforce.

-Forth coming World Development Report 2008.
-Agriculture for Development p.4
+(54) Forth coming World Development Report 2008.
+Agriculture for Development p.4.